Lav15/lavjain.github.io/portfolio/finance.md

 ### 2.Global Accounts Receivables Reporting | Industrials & Logistics | Belgium
 * **Context:** The organization operated on fragmented legacy versions of Microsoft Dynamics NAV (2.6, 4.0, 5.0) and Microsoft Dynamics AX, supplemented by regional spreadsheets.
 This landscape prevented a consolidated view of global debtor positions for 100+ companies.

-* **Stakeholders:** Collaborated with the Group Controller, Regional Finance Managers, and ERP Technical Leads.
+* **Stakeholders:** Group Controller, Regional Finance Managers, and ERP Technical Leads.

 * **Approach:** I designed and deployed a centralized BI reporting suite to aggregate disparate datasets, establishing a standardized view of global receivables and credit health.